The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 Sunglasses

-Bandana or Buff – great for keeping your neck warm during cold days, or wet it on hot days and keep your neck cool
+Bandana or Buff – great for keeping your neck warm on cold days, or wet it on hot days and keep your neck cool

 Sarong or quick-dry travel towel – I brought a sarong along for each of us.
 But given that we never showered during the hike, we never actually never used them

-Hiking the Salkantay Trek to Machu Picchu in Peru means some photogenic camping spots along the way
+Campsite with several green tents set up on a grassy field with mountains in the background under a cloudy sky on the Salkantay Trek.
+Hiking the Salkantay Trek to Machu Picchu in Peru means some photogenic camping spots along the way.

 Technology